chainer/chainer-chemistry/README.md

 - RSGCN ('rsgcn_gwm')
 - GIN ('gin_gwm')

-In the directory (examples/molnet_wle), we have implemented the newly proposed ``Weisfeiler-Lehman Embedding for Molecular Graph Neural Networks'' [26] for several GNN architectures.
+In the directory `examples/molnet_wle`, we have implemented the new preprocessing ''Weisfeiler-Lehman Embedding for Molecular Graph Neural Networks'' [26] for several GNN architectures.
 Please find the Readme in that directory for the usage and the details.

 ## Supported Datasets